Tax Management India. Com

 X X X X Extracts X X X X

-..... t of the aggregate value of asset.
+..... cent of the aggregate value of asset.
 The expression principally was clearly defined, until the 2017 update, in the UN Model Convention itself as such.
 In the 2017 update, the UN Model Convention provided for a specific minimum threshold trigger to be decided between the contracting state, but then that's an event much later to not only the Indo Spanish tax treaty but also to the relevant financial period.
 This interpretation of the scope of principally must be understood in the context of the purpose of this treaty provision.
 49. The UN Model Convention Commentary, as last updated, notes the historical background and justification for this treaty provision, by observing that Since it is often relatively easy to avoid taxes on such gains through the incorporation of a company to hold such property, it is necessary to tax the sale of shares in such a company.
 This is especially so where ownership of the shares carries the right to occupy the property .
-The OECD Convention commentary, as last updated, notes that by this provision, it is ensured that gains from the alienation of such shares or comparable interests and gains from the alienation of the underlying immovable property are .....
+The OECD Convention commentary, as last updated, notes that by this provision, it is ensured that gains from the alienation of such shares or comparable interests and gains from the alienation of the underlying immovable property .....

 X X X X Extracts X X X X